 - Consistent with the 2008 Baccalaureate Essentials, there are no specific, required number of clinical or practice hours for entry-level programs.
-(Some state boards of nursing or licensing bodies have set requirements for number of hours and types of experiences.) - All learners in entry-level professional nursing education programs (pre-licensure and post-licensure [degree-completion] programs) are expected to engage in direct patient care learning activities in all four spheres of care and across the lifespan. - Graduates of all types of entry-level professional nursing education programs need sufficient practice experiences (both direct and indirect care experiences) to demonstrate end-of-program learning outcomes inclusive of all Level 1 subcompetencies. - Entry-level professional nursing programs (pre-and post-licensure) are expected to develop immersion or synthesis experiences that allow students to integrate learning and gain experience that facilitates transition into practice.
+(Some state boards of nursing or licensing bodies have set requirements for number of hours and types of experiences.) - Graduates of all types of entry-level professional nursing education programs need sufficient practice experiences (both direct and indirect care experiences) to demonstrate end-of-program learning outcomes inclusive of all Level 1 subcompetencies. - Entry-level professional nursing programs (pre-and post-licensure) are expected to develop immersion or synthesis experiences that allow students to integrate learning and gain experience that facilitates transition into practice.
 The immersion experience may occur towards the end of the program as a culminating synthesis experience; and/or there may be one or more immersion experiences at various points in a curriculum.